amclees/cs-4471/practice_final.md

   c.
 PVST++ is not an STP variant, but PVST+ uses a longer bridge ID

   d.
-PVST++ is not an STP variant; event PVST+ does not use a longer bridge ID
+PVST++ is not an STP variant; even PVST+ does not use a longer bridge ID

   e.
 PVST+ and PVST++ are both not STP variants, so the comparison is meaningless

+d

 ---